poojapathak0/blockit/README.md

 ---

 **Note**: This extension is not affiliated with Brave Software.
 It's an independent implementation inspired by Brave browser's privacy features.

+## YouTube Ad Blocking

+- The extension injects an aggressive content script and CSS on all YouTube pages, blocking all known ad types (pre-roll, mid-roll, overlays, banners, sponsored, etc.).
+- Network-level blocking is enforced using merged rules from filters.json and rules/youtube_ad_block_rules.json.
+- DOM and player-level blocking is handled by content/youtube-aggressive.js.
+- UI ad elements are hidden with content/youtube-blocker.css.
+- This multi-layered approach ensures the best possible YouTube ad blocking.